 What do I mean?

-Keep reading and you'll understand why.
-More importantly, I’m going to show you how to get back the “missing” files step by step.
+Keep reading to learn more as I’m going to show you why it is possible to retrieve the data and more importantly, how to get back the “missing” files by using unformat software, step by step.

-Note: if you are using an SSD (solid-state drive), once you format it or delete something out of it, the data will be permanently gone instantly.
+Note: if you are using an SSD (solid-state drive), once you format it or delete something out of it, the data will be permanently erased right away.
 This is due to the way how SSDs organize files (learn more from this or this post).
-Sadly you can’t recover the data unless you have backups.
+You can’t recover the data unless you have backups.

-For a standard hard disk drive (HDD) or flash card that is originally initiated with FAT or NTFS file system.
-When you perform a quick format or complete format via your computer or a digital device e.g. camera, the formatted data are still stored on the disk — but become “invisible” or inaccessible.
+For a standard hard disk drive (HDD) or memory card that’s initiated with FAT or NTFS file system, when you perform a quick format or complete format via your computer or a digital device e.g. camera, the formatted data are still stored on the disk but become “invisible” or inaccessible.

 What happens is that only the header information related to these files are removed by the file system, and the system indicates the space those files previously taken are now set free to be written over (by new files).
 However, the data contained in those lost files are still intact unless you keep generating new files.

 As we see, the key to whether the files are recoverable or not depends on if the “space” is overwritten.
 So, it’s critical that you should immediately stop using the computer or device once you format the drive.
 The more you use it, the higher the chances you’re generating new data that could occupy the “space”.
 Next, follow the guide below to “unformat” (aka, recover) your data.

 Best Unformat Software